rsapkf/rsapkf-site/src/writing/articles/beginners-guide-to-digital-privacy/beginners-guide-to-digital-privacy.md

 - [The Social Dilemma - Netflix Documentary](https://en.wikipedia.org/wiki/The_Social_Dilemma)

 Make sure to research every option thoroughly to determine what works best for you.
 Let me know if you found a mistake or want to add another service to this list.

+---

+#### Updates:

+- On November 30th, 2020, **u/olvivichy** posted on [r/privacy](https://www.reddit.com/r/privacy/comments/k2m9v2/alternative_reddit_frontend/) about a project of them called [**teddit**](https://teddit.net/), an alternative Reddit frontend that doesn't use any client-side JavaScript and ads.
+Since this a fairly new project, I recommend you explore the site and [the source code](https://codeberg.org/teddit/teddit) yourself to see if this works for you.